quantcast/ios-measurement/README.md

 ## License ##
-This Quantcast Measurement SDK is Copyright 2012 Quantcast Corp.
+This Quantcast Measurement SDK is Copyright 2012-2014 Quantcast Corp.
 This SDK is licensed under the Quantcast Mobile App Measurement Terms of Service, found at [the Quantcast website here](https://www.quantcast.com/learning-center/quantcast-terms/mobile-app-measurement-tos "Quantcast's Measurement SDK Terms of Service") (the "License").
 You may not use this SDK unless (1) you sign up for an account at [Quantcast.com](https://www.quantcast.com "Quantcast.com") and click your agreement to the License and (2) are in compliance with the License.
 See the License for the specific language governing permissions and limitations under the License.
+Unauthorized use of this file constitutes copyright infringement and violation of law.